Skip to main content

 What should I order at Restaurant im Parkhotel Tristachersee?

 Prioritise the fish dishes.
-The kitchen sources char, trout, and Danube salmon from their own fish ponds nearby, which is a direct quality advantage over restaurants relying on suppliers.
+The kitchen sources char, trout, Danube salmon from their own fish ponds nearby, which is a direct quality advantage over restaurants relying on suppliers.
 Set menus and à la carte are both available, so if the fish features on a set menu, that is the clearest value proposition at the €€ price point.

 Is Restaurant im Parkhotel Tristachersee worth the price?

 At €€, yes.
-The Michelin Plate (2025) confirms the kitchen is producing food that reviewers consider plate-worthy, and the lakeside setting adds something a standard town-centre restaurant cannot offer at this price.
+The Michelin Plate (2025) confirms the kitchen is producing food that reviewers consider plate-worthy, the lakeside setting adds something a standard town-centre restaurant cannot offer at this price.
 For the Lienz area, this is one of the stronger value cases in regional Austrian dining.

 What are alternatives to Restaurant im Parkhotel Tristachersee in Amlach?